Athlon: Athlon Classic (1999)

 The Athlon Classic is a cartridge-based processor, named Slot A and similar to Intel's cartridge Slot 1 used for Pentium II and Pentium III.
 It used the same, commonly available, physical 242-pin connector used by Intel Slot 1 processors but rotated by 180 degrees to connect the processor to the motherboard.
 The cartridge assembly allowed the use of higher-speed cache memory modules than could be put on (or reasonably bundled with) motherboards at the time.
 Similar to the Pentium II and the Katmai-based Pentium III, the Athlon Classic contained 512 KB of L2 cache.
 This high-speed SRAM cache was run at a divisor of the processor clock and was accessed via its own 64-bit back-side bus, allowing the processor to service both front-side bus requests and cache accesses simultaneously, as compared to pushing everything through the front-side bus.

 The Argon-based Athlon contained 22 million transistors and measured 184 mm2.
-It was fabricated by AMD in a version of their CS44E process, a 0.25 μm complementary metal–oxide–semiconductor (CMOS) process with six levels of aluminium interconnect.
-"Pluto" and "Orion" Athlons were fabricated in a 0.18 μm process.
+It was fabricated by AMD in a version of their CS44E process, a 250 nm complementary metal–oxide–semiconductor (CMOS) process with six levels of aluminium interconnect.
+"Pluto" and "Orion" Athlons were fabricated in a 180 nm process.

 The Athlon's CPU cache consisted of the typical two levels.
 Athlon was the first x86 processor with a 128 KB split level-1 cache; a 2-way associative cache separated into 2×64 KB for data and instructions (a concept from Harvard architecture).
-SRAM cache designs at the time were incapable of keeping up with the Athlon's clock scalability, resulting in compromised CPU clock speeds in some computers.
+SRAM cache designs at the time were incapable of keeping up with the Athlon's clock scalability, resulting in compromised CPU performance in some computers.
 With later Athlon models, AMD would integrate the L2 cache onto the processor itself, removing dependence on external cache chips.
 The Slot-A Athlons were the first multiplier-locked CPUs from AMD, preventing users from setting their own desired clock speed.
 This was done by AMD in part to hinder CPU remarking and overclocking by resellers, which could result in inconsistent performance.
 Eventually a product called the "Goldfingers device" was created that could unlock the CPU.